A Capacitated Collection-and-Delivery-Point Location Problem with Random Utility Maximizing Customers

 The user partition worked particularly well when increasing the number of scenarios, whereas the automatic partition displayed strong performance more consistently across all instances.

 The experimental results showed that the results are quite sensitive to the demand model and accuracy of the geographical distribution of demand.
 This highlights the need for high-performing demand models, especially in regions where it impacts the decisions (and objective function) the most.
-We believe that integrated learning and optimization \citep{SADANA2025271} for training such models constitute a potentially valuable direction for future research.
+The proposed methodology can accommodate any random utility maximization model whose utility is linear in the decision-variables.
+Future work should focus on estimating such models and empirically investigating the impact on the resulting decisions.
+In this context, we believe that integrated learning and optimization \citep{SADANA2025271} for training such models constitutes a challenging yet potentially valuable direction for future research.

 In this work we assumed that demand is allocated to home delivery if there is insufficient capacity at the preferred CDP.
 Relaxing this assumption would lead to a more complex setting which we intend to explore in future research.